victoryang1/DAT-BOS-16/projects/unit-projects/project-2/readme.md

 ### RESOURCES

 #### Dataset
-We'll be using the same dataset as UCLA's Logit Regression in R tutorial to explore logistic regression in Python.
+We'll be using the same dataset as UCLA's Logistic Regression in R tutorial to explore logistic regression in Python, as explained in [yhat's blog](http://blog.yhat.com/posts/logistic-regression-and-python.html).
+This is an excellent resource for using logistic regression and summary statistics to explore a relevant dataset.
 Our goal will be to identify the various factors that may influence admission into graduate school.
 It containes four variables- admit, gre, gpa, rank.

 - 'admit' is a binary variable.
 It indicates whether or not a candidate was admitted admit =1) our not (admit= 0)
 - 'gre' is GRE score